 PNG has a tropical climate.
 Monsoons drive its extreme rainfall variations.
 The dry season is from June to December and the rainy season from December to March, with relative humidity between 70 and 90 percent.
 Annual rainfall in Madang province, which includes Karkar Is, is 3,000mm to 4,000mm, similar to Mission Beach (3,410mm)

 Ripe cocoa pod grown on Karkar Island

 PNG produces just under 1% of the world’s cocoa crop which, in 2019/20, equated to 40,000 metric tonnes.
 Cocoa is PNG’s third largest agricultural export.

-The cocoa seeds planted at Charley’s Mount Edna Mission Beach plantation back in 2012 were hybrid varieties of Trinitario and Forestero from the Cocoa Coconut Institute research station at Madang.
+Charley’s has a rich history in PNG.
+Our first chocolate bar was made from PNG cocoa beans, imported from the Madang province.
+Soon PNG chocolate became a favourite of Charley’s customers for its rich bold flavours.
+The cocoa seeds we planted at Charley’s Mount Edna Mission Beach plantation in 2012 were hybrid varieties of Trinitario and Forestero from the Cocoa Coconut Institute research station at Madang.

 Hannah Wheaton, Pacific Horticultural and Agricultural Market Access Plus Program Advisor to PNG, introduced us to growers from Karkar Island.
 Karkar Island’s rich volcanic soils and warm tropical climate nurture some of the world’s best copra plantations and creates some of the world’s best chocolate.
 It inspires our Karkar Island 70% dark chocolate, which is rich and full bodied and our 52% Karkar Island milk chocolate, which is often described as ‘decadent’.